aws-samples/busy-engineers-document-bucket/instructions/docs/multi-cmk.md

 # Exercise 2: Adding Multi-CMK Support to the Document Bucket

+In this section, you will configure the AWS Encryption SDK to use multiple CMKs that reside in different regions.

 ## Background

 Now your Document Bucket will encrypt files when you `store` them, and will decrypt the files for you when you `retrieve` them.